KeyaRaniMondal/Web-Development-Files/Firebase-Integreted-Projects/Dragon-News/README.md

 # create components folder for storing all components.
 - 1. Header.jsx
 - 2. To get current data and time I have used Moment.js in header component
+- 3. used <Marquee></Marquee> from react-fast-marquee in the latestNews file for getting headlines like news